bswar7/Bahrain-Imports-2020---2023/README.md

 ## Analysis

-- Total Import Value and Quantity: Bahrain spends billions on imports every year, with large volumes of goods entering the country.
+**Total Import Value and Quantity:** Bahrain spends billions on imports every year, with large volumes of goods entering the country.

-- Top Countries: A small number of countries account for most imports, which increases dependency on them.
+**Top Countries:** A small number of countries account for most imports, which increases dependency on them.

-- Top Categories: Essential items like medicines are unavoidable, but other categories could be replaced by local production.
+**Top Categories:** Essential items like medicines are unavoidable, but other categories could be replaced by local production.

-- Yearly Trends: Imports dropped in 2020 during COVID-19, then increased again with recovery in 2021.
+**Yearly Trends:** Imports dropped in 2020 during COVID-19, then increased again during the recovery period in 2022–2023.

+## Key Insights

+- During COVID-19 (2020) imports decreased significantly, but with recovery in 2022–2023 imports rose again.
+This shows why we should not depend too strongly on a limited number of countries, because any crisis can directly affect our economy.

+- The Top 10 import countries take the majority share of imports, which shows high dependency.
+Relying too much on a few countries can be risky — any global crisis in these countries directly impacts Bahrain’s economy.

+- By analyzing import categories, we can identify the largest imported goods.
+Some of these can have local alternatives, which would support local industries and reduce dependency on imports.

-- Key Insight: High import costs (including shipping) reduce the benefit to the local economy.
-Supporting local industries can keep this money within Bahrain and strengthen the national economy.
+- High import costs (including shipping) reduce the benefit to the local economy.
+Supporting local manufacturing keeps the money inside Bahrain and strengthens the national economy.